Opposing force: United States

+Over time, the Army has patterned the OPFOR units after real or imagined opponents and given them various fictional names, even though the US Army denies any resemblance.

+"Circle Triagonists" - patterned after the Wehrmacht from 1947 to 1978.

+"Krasnovians" - patterned after the Soviet Red Army from 1978 to 1990 at the National Training Center in Fort Irwin.

+The People's Republic of Pineland - a make believe foe for Army Special Forces candidates to face in their final test.

+The Island of Aragon - an invasion scenario for troops to play out at the US Joint Readiness Training Center at Fort Polk, Louisiana.

+Attica - a crisis to handle at White Sands Missile Range in New Mexico.

 Various US military installations or major units have their own local versions of opposing force used for training exercises.
 The joint Australian–US military exercise "Crocodile '03" featured an Australian-led opposing force in which soldiers from a range of Australian units worked together with a US Marine Corps contingent.

 Several state defense forces have served as OPFOR units when training with the National Guard.
-The California State Military Reserve, the Georgia State Defense Force, and the New York Guard have provided OPFOR services to their respective National Guard counterparts.
+The California State Guard, the Georgia State Defense Force, and the New York Guard have provided OPFOR services to their respective National Guard counterparts.
 In 2018, the Georgia State Defense Force established the OPFOR Battalion to assist National Guard Soldiers with pre-deployment training.